mamatovamarzhan/sudoku-platform/README.md

-# SudoLogic — Premium Puzzle Platform
+# SudoLogic - Premium Puzzle Platform

-A modern multi-page SudoLogic web app built with Next.js 15, TypeScript, Tailwind CSS, and the App Router.
+A modern multi page SudoLogic web app built with Next.js 15, TypeScript, Tailwind CSS, and the App Router.

 ## What is SudoLogic?

 SudoLogic is a premium Sudoku platform for puzzle lovers who want more than a basic game.
-It combines classic Sudoku gameplay with modern design, AI-powered coaching, and daily challenges — all in one place.
+It combines classic Sudoku gameplay with modern design, AI-powered coaching, and daily challenges  all in one place.

 ## Who is it for?